-This year's Badminton Tournament will be held on TBD at Henry James Memorial School in Simsbury, CT.
+This year's Badminton Tournament will be held on November 3rd at Henry James Memorial School in Simsbury, CT.

 - Location: Henry James Memorial School, Simsbury

 - The 2018 CT Masters' Games is a qualifier for the 2019 State Games of America

 ***NEW CT Masters' Games Age Groups (non-qualifying for the National Senior Games)